 Who doesn’t like Brad Pitt or at least appreciate his acting in one of the many movies he has made?
 For me, all-time favourite is “Seven Years in Tibet”.
 Watching it on TV or on DVD, astonished me about such a world far far away.
 The history, the nature and the people of Tibet are truly mesmerizing and made a lifelong impression.
-If you haven’t seen the movie yet, make sure to pick up a copy* and poor yourself a nice cup of (butter) tea and enjoy it.
-I didn’t have 7 years in Tibet, but here’s my account of 7 days in Tibet.
+If you haven’t seen the movie yet, make sure to pick up a copy and poor yourself a nice cup of (butter) tea and enjoy it.
+I didn’t have 7 years in Tibet, but here is my 7 days in Tibet itinerary.

 This posts contains sponsored links and affiliate links.

 Travelling to Tibet by train

 Rolling away from Beijing West train station was a relief.
 I didn’t really like Beijing, but managed to change my disappointment and make something out of my stay.
 But I looked very much forward to travel to Tibet.
 And honestly, I didn’t have a single clue as to what to expect.
 Sure.. high altitude, Buddhism and some really different scenery but as soon as the train entered the Tibetan High Plateau, I was amazed.
 Nothing but giant mountains, snow topped peaks, green valleys and those weird, funny and daunting Yaks grazing along the tracks.
 As you can read in my how to travel to Tibet for solo travellers, travelling by train is the wisest way to travel.
 But, it’s also the most superb way to travel.
 Spending a day at high altitude with the prettiest landscape is a good way to start your Tibetan adventure!